GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <details>
 <summary style="font-size:20px;font-weight:bold">Company field is now auto-populated based on vendor's email domain when inviting user to TechPass</summary>

+!>**Note**<br>Currently, this change is experienced only in the staging environment.
+We will roll out this change to the production environment later.

 Previously, users had to manually enter the vendor's company name during the invite flow, which led to inconsistency issues.
 Now, we've implemented auto-population of the company field based on the vendor's email domain to ensure consistency.

 </details>